 If the blockage is not in the pan then you will have to call a plumber to check the toilet drain line to your homes main drain.

-NOTE: IN SOME AREAS IT IS ILLEGAL TO CARRY OUT UNLICENSED PLUMBING AND IF THERE IS A FAULT, YOUR INSURANCE MIGHT NOT PAY OUT.
+NOTE: IN SOME COUNTRIES OR REGIONS, IT IS ILLEGAL TO CARRY OUT UNLICENSED PLUMBING AND IF THERE IS A FAULT, YOUR INSURANCE MIGHT NOT PAY OUT.
 CHECK WITH YOUR LOCAL AUTHORITIES BEFORE CARRYING OUT ANY PLUMBING REPAIRS ON YOUR HOME.

 My name is Michael Klements and I started this blog in 2016 to share my DIY journey with you.
 I love fixing, renovating and building – I’m always looking for new projects and exciting DIY ideas.
 If you do too, grab a cup of coffee and settle in, I’m happy to have you here.